-Hawaii's 2015 - 2019 CFSP is a strategic plan that describes Hawaii's vision for its child welfare system and the goals that must be accomplished to actualize that vision.
+Hawaii's CFSP is a strategic plan that describes Hawaii's vision for its child welfare system and the goals that must be accomplished to actualize that vision.
 A primary goal of the CFSP is to facilitate the integration of programs that serve children and families into a continuum of services from prevention and protection through permanency.
+This CFSP for 2020-2024 integrates information from the prior APSRs, Statewide Assessment, CFSR, and PIP 3 to assist in planning and implementation for the next five years.

 CWSB integrated the Child and Family Services Review (CFSR) process and the Annual Progress and Services Report (APSR), which coordinates state effort to determine and monitor quality of performance.
 The target percentage for all CFSR goals is a long-range goal that targets a very high standard of practice.
 In the APSR, the percentages listed under each CFSR Item are the statewide averages from Hawaii's onsite quality case reviews.
 The percentages indicate how many cases had this item rated as a strength out of all the cases reviewed to which the item applied.
 The onsite case reviews are modeled after the federal CFSR.
+Hawaii has integrated some of the PIP 3 strategies into this CFSP for2020-2024.